Players (2012 film): Plot

 In New Zealand, the gang locates a dealer who is in contact with Spider.
 Charlie explains to Naina that the gang only wanted to steal the gold so they could help achieve Victor's dream of building a big orphanage.
 Naina understands and teams up with Charlie to exact revenge on Spider.
 In New Zealand, they discover that Riya is still alive and living there.
 She explains that she also wants revenge on Spider and provides the gang with the information about Spider's residence.
 Unaware of her plans, Spider flirts with Naina and takes her to his villa.
 Spider finds a hidden camera in Naina's dress and realises that she is working with Charlie, who breaks into Spider's mansion in an armored truck to rescue her and tells Spider that he will steal all of the gold within 48 hours.
-Spider tries to move the gold to another country, but the gang, using three large trucks and by hacking into the traffic system, takes the gold and hides it inside three Mini Coopers.
+Spider tries to move the gold to another country, but the gang, using three large trucks and hacking into the traffic system, takes the gold and hides it inside three Mini Coopers.
 Just as they are about to leave New Zealand, they are caught by Spider and discover that Riya was working with Spider all along.

 Spider tries to force the gang to hand over the gold, but the trunks of the Mini Coopers are empty.
 Spider betrays Riya and threatens to kill her.
 Before Charlie can reveal the real location of the gold, Riya shoots herself, and Spider stabs Charlie.
 Spider tries to escape, but Sunny and Bilal stop him and beat him up badly.
-Naina, who wants revenge for the death of Victor, shoots Spider thrice.
+Naina, who wants revenge for the death of Victor, shoots Spider three times.
 It is then revealed that the real Mini Coopers containing the gold are elsewhere.
 As the four leave the scene, Spider makes a final call to the Russian mafia and tells them that Charlie has stolen Russian gold.
 The gang takes the real Mini Coopers and leaves for India, but the Mafia stops them to check the cars, and once again, they are found to be empty.
 It is then revealed that the Mini Coopers were made out of the actual gold itself.
 In the end, Bilal opens a car dealership business, Sunny becomes a theatre actor, Charlie and Naina open Victor's dream orphanage, and Charlie raises Ronnie's daughter as his own.